mobily-enterprises/simpleschema/README.md

           } else {
             // ...

-            // use the body.rank attribute...

-            // Get the object ready to be written on the database.
-The field
+            // The newBody.rank and newBody.age attributes are now proper Javascript numbers

-            // `rank` is not to be part of the DB
+            // Imagine that the field `rank` is not to be part of the DB.
-            // Cleanup will delete, from `body`, all fields with `doNotSave` defined in the schema personSchema.cleanup( body, 'doNotSave' );
+            // `personSchema.cleanup()` will delete from `newBody` all fields with `doNotSave` defined in the schema personSchema.cleanup( newBody, 'doNotSave' );

-            // Write `body` to the database
+            // Write `newBody` to the database
             // ...
           }
         }
       })

-This ensures that all values are cast appropriately (everything in `req.body` is a string).
-It's easy to change requirements, and (more importantly) make sure that only the right parameters were passed.
+This ensures that all values are cast appropriately (everything in `req.body` comes as a string, whereas you will want `age` and `rank` as proper Javascript numbers).

-NOTE: It's not possible to implement an async function that performs per-field validation, because `castAndParams()` itself is syncronous.
-While it would be _technically_ possible to turn `castAndParams()` into an asyncronous function, this would be an overkill since most of them are there for trimmimg and general field fixing.
+Note that in this field:

+      rank: { type: 'number', default: 99, max: 99, doNotSave: true },

+* `type` is the field type.
+It means that when running personSchema.validate(), `rank` will be cast as a number
+* `default`, `max`, `doNotSave` are the 'field parameters'.

-## The schema description
+## The schema description: all features

-Here is a schema which covers _every_ single possibility in terms of types and parameters (parameters will not be repeated):
+Here is a schema which covers _every_ single feature in terms of types and parameters (parameters will not be repeated):

     // If there is an error, the validator function will need to return a string describing it.
     // otherwise, return nothing.
-    validatorFunc =  function( obj, value, fieldName, schema ){
+    var fieldValidatorFunc =  function( obj, value, fieldName, schema ){
-      if( value == 'bad' ) return 'error';
+      if( value == 0 ) return 'Age cannot be 0';
       return;
     };

-    schema = new Schema( {
+    complexSchema = new Schema({
-      name:    { type: 'string', default: 'something', uppercase: true, trim: 30, required: true, notEmpty: true },
+      name:    { type: 'string', default: 'SOMETHING', uppercase: true, trim: 30, required: true, notEmpty: true },
       surname: { type: 'string', lowercase: true },
-      data:    { type: 'string', serialize: true },
-      age:     { type: 'number', default: 15, min: 10, max: 20, validator: validatorFunc },
+      age:     { type: 'number', default: 15, min: 10, max: 40, validator: fieldValidatorFunc },
       id:      { type: 'id' },
       date:    { type: 'date' },
-      list:    { type: array },
+      list:    { type: 'array' },
+    },
+    {
+      // Validation function called by schema.validate() for async validation
+      validator: function( object, originalObject, castObject, options, done ){
+        var errors = [];

+        if( object.name == 'Tony' ){
+           errors.push( { field: 'name', message: 'Tony is not an acceptable name' } );
+        }
+        done( null, errors );
+      }
     });

 Note:

- * Casting always happens first; note: you can pass the option `skipCast: [ 'one', 'two' ]` to `castAndParams()` if you want to skip casting for those fields
+ * Casting to the field's type (depending on `type`) always happens first; parameters are applied afterwards
- * If casting fails, the parameters for that field will not be applied (and `errors` will have the casting error)
+ * If casting fails, the parameters for that field will not be applied (and `errors` will have the casting error on that field)
- * The order matters.
+ * The order of parameters matters.
 Parameters are processed in the order they are encountered.
 If you have `{ default: 'something', uppercase: true }`, the result will be `Something`.
  * `min`, `max` on `string`s will check the string length; on `number`s will check number value
- * `uppercase`, `lowercase`, `trim` only apply to `string`s
+ * `uppercase`, `lowercase`, `trim` will only apply to `string`s
- * `required` will fail if the  object's corresponding attribute (before casting) was `undefined` and will never fail for arrays; note: you can pass the option `notRequired: [ 'one', 'two' ]` to `castAndParams()` if you want to override the field-level `required` option.
+ * `required` will fail if the  object's corresponding attribute (before casting) was `undefined` and will never fail for arrays;
  * `notEmpty` will fail if the  object's corresponding attribute was `v == ''` (note the weak `==`) and will never fail for arrays
- * If `validatorFunc` returns a string, then an error will be added for that field
+ * If `fieldValidatorFunc` returns a string, then an error will be added for that field.
+Note that this function is synchronous

-## What castAndParams() does

-The `castAndParams()` function takes as parameters 1) The object to manipulate 2) An array which will be populated with errors if necessary 3) An `options` object.

-The function first of all takes the passed object and casts its values to the right type for the schema.
-This means that `"10"` (the string) will become `10` (the number) if the type is "number".

-It then applies all parameters passed in order (the "check" phase).
+ * The `validator()` function is applied at object level and is asynchronous.

+# Validating against a schema

+Validation happens with the `schema.validate()` function:

+    complexSchema.validate( object, {}, function( err, validatedObject, errorsArray ){

+The `validate()` function takes the following parameters:

+ * The object to validate
+ * An optional `options` object with extra options
+ * A callback, called with `validatedObject` (the new object with validation applied) and `errors` (an array with the list of errors triggered during validation)

+Here is an example of basic usage:

+    p = {
+      name: 'TOny',
+      surname: 'MOBILY',
+      age: '37',
+      id: 3424234424,
+      date: '2013-10-10',
+      list: [ 'one', 'two', 'three' ]
+    }

+    complexSchema.validate( p, function( err, newP, errors ){
+      // ...
+    });

+`newP` will be:

+    { name: 'TONY',
+      surname: 'mobily',
+      age: 37,
+      id: 3424234424,
+      date: Thu Oct 10 2013 08:00:00 GMT+0800 (WST),
+      list: [ 'one', 'two', 'three' ] },
+      nickname: 'some'
+    }

+And `errors` will be empty.
+Note that `age` is now a proper Javascript number, `name` is uppercase and `surname` is lowercase.
+Note also that `nickname` is 'some' (that is, `SOMETHING` in lower case and trimmed to 4 characters).

+## The return `errors` array

+TODO NEXT

+## The `options` object

+The second parameter of `schema.validate()` is an (optional) options object.
+Possible values are:

+### `onlyObjectValues`

+This option allows you to apply `schema.validate()` only to the fields that are actually defined in the object, regardless of what was required and what wasn't.
+This allows you to run `schema.validate()` against partial objects.
+For example:

+    p = {
+      nickname: 'MERCMOBILY',
+    }

+    complexSchema.validate( p, { onlyObjectValues: true }, function( err, newP, errors ){
+      // ...
+    });

+`newP` will be:

+    { nickname: 'MERC' }

+Note that only what "was there" was processed (it was cast and had parameters assigned).

+### `skipCast`

+The option `skipCast` is used when you want to skip casting for specific fields.

+    p = {
+      name: 'TOny',
+      surname: 'MOBILY',
+      age: '37',
+      id: 3424234424,
+      date: '2013-10-10',
+      list: [ 'one', 'two', 'three' ]
+    }

+    complexSchema.validate( p, { skipCast: 'age' }, function( err, newP, errors ){
+      // ...
+    });

+`newP` will be (note that '37' is still a string):

+   { name: 'TONY',
+      surname: 'mobily',
+      age: '37',
+      id: 3424234424,
+      date: Thu Oct 10 2013 08:00:00 GMT+0800 (WST),
+      list: [ 'one', 'two', 'three' ] },
+      nickname: 'some'
+    }

+### `skipParams`

+The option `skipParams` is used when you want to decide which parameters you want to skip for which fields.

+    p = {
+      name: 'TOny',
+      surname: 'MOBILY',
+      age: '37',
+      id: 3424234424,
+      date: '2013-10-10',
+      list: [ 'one', 'two', 'three' ]
+    }

+    complexSchema.validate( p, { skipParams: { nickname: [ 'lowercase', 'trim' ] } }, function( err, newP, errors ){
+      // ...
+    });

+`newP` will be (note that 'SOMETHING' is still capital letters, and it's not trimmed):

+    { name: 'TONY',
+      surname: 'mobily',
+      age: 37,
+      id: 3424234424,
+      date: Thu Oct 10 2013 08:00:00 GMT+0800 (WST),
+      list: [ 'one', 'two', 'three' ] },
+      nickname: 'SOMETHING'
+    }

+## The 'required' parameter is special

+All field types and parameters are completely equal as far as `validate()` is concerned -- except one: `required`.

+The `required` parameter is special in two ways:

+1) `validate()` won't attempt to cast an object value if it's `undefined` and `requred` is `false`.
+If `required` weren't special, casting (and therefore validation as a whole) would (erroneously) fail for values that are both optional and missing.

+2) If you want to safely skip `required` as a parameter, you will also need to turn off casting for that field.
+If you don't, then casting will likely fail (as it will try to cast from `undefined`).
+If for example you wanted to make `id` optional rather than required, you would run validate this way:

+    complexSchema.validate( p, { skipCast: 'id', skipParams: { id: [ 'required' ] } }, function( err, newP, errors ){

+## (Per-field) sync and (object-wide) async validation

+TODO NEXT

 The `errors` array variable will be populated in case of problems.
 So, your code should check if the passed variable has grown after the `castAndParams()`.
 The `errors` varialbe will be an array of objects, in the format:

     [